YonghuiDong/DesktopShiny/README.md

 # Introduction

-- This is the simplest method to deploy shiny apps as a standalone app.
+- This is the simplest method to deploy shiny apps as a standalone desktop app (Windows OS).

 - The resulting standalone app is notably smaller than alternative methods like Electron.